elastiflow/terraform-google-ef-collector/modules/pubsub/README.md

 ## Tests

-In order to run the tests please copy the `**/vars.auto.tfvars.sample` and fill with proper values, than run `make test-integration`
+To run the tests, please copy the `**/vars.auto.tfvars.sample` and fill it with proper values, then run `make test-integration`

 <!-- BEGIN_TF_DOCS -->
 ## Requirements